vdslab/gcp-billing-alert/README.md

 # GCP Billing Alert

 A Rust application that retrieves Google Cloud billing information from BigQuery and posts it to Discord.
-The application is designed to be deployed to Google Cloud Run and scheduled with Cloud Scheduler.
+The application is designed to be deployed to Google Cloud Run Jobs and scheduled with Cloud Scheduler.

 ## Features